Bus-Data-NYC/mta-bus-monitor-node/README.md

 #### Customizable components
 var1: Method number val (0,1,2, or 3)

-var2: Time of experiment in millseconds (default is 600000 if none specified)
+var2: Time of experiment in millseconds (default is 600000 if none specified).
+If set to 0, then will run in perpetuity.

 var3: `mtakey` (default is one in your credentials.js, if none in cl or in credentials.js, wont run)